adsabs/pdfie-training-data/docs/src/uncat.md

 line.
 These use Unicode to match typography as precisely as possible, and do *not* use HTML.
 Numbering typography such as leading `[3]` should not be included.
 Hyphens introduced for linebreaks should be removed.

+**The `.bc.txt` extension** gives the ground-truth bibcodes, folded to one per line, followed by a date of the form `YYYY-MM-DD` indicating when the bibcode was last validated or updated.
+A sequence of 19 periods should be used for refstrings that do not resolve to ADS bibcodes.
+Note that the contents of this file may evolve while refstrings stay fixed, because new records are added to ADS and existing records may be reidentified.
+(E.g., if the first author of an entry was wrong, the last character will change when the mistake is corrected;
+or a temporary Arxiv bibcode may be updated to the bibcode for a final published paper.)